KANUBALAD/On-the-Misalignment-Between-Legal-Notions-and-Statistical-Metrics-of-Intersectional-Fairness/README.md

-# On the Misalignment Between Legal Notions and Statistical Metrics of Intersectional Fairness

 Welcome to the official repository for our AIES 2025 paper: **On the Misalignment Between Legal Notions and Statistical Metrics of Intersectional Fairness**.

 ## Abstract

-Intersectional (un)fairness, as conceptualized in legal and social theory, emphasizes the non-additive and structurally complex nature of discrimination against individuals at the intersection of multiple sensitive attributes (such as race, gender, etc).
-Recent works have proposed statistical metrics for intersectional fairness by estimating disparities across groups of individuals sharing two or more sensitive attributes.
-However, it is unclear if these metrics detect uniquely intersectional discrimination.
-We therefore pose the following question, Do current statistical intersectional metrics detect the non-additive discrimination highlighted by intersectionality theory?
-More specifically, to answer this, we run controlled synthetic data experiments that explicitly allow us to control for single, multiple, intersectional, and compounded forms of discrimination.
-Our analyses show that current statistical metrics for intersectional fairness behave more like multi-attribute disparity measures.
-Specifically, they respond more strongly to additive or compounded biases than to non-additive interaction effects.
-While they effectively capture disparities across multiple sensitive attributes, they often fail to detect uniquely intersectional discrimination.
-These findings reveal a fundamental misalignment between existing intersectional fairness metrics and the legal and theoretical foundations of intersectionality.
-We argue that if intersectional fairness metrics are to be deemed truly intersectional, they must be explicitly designed to account for the structural, non-additive nature of intersectional discrimination.
+This paper examines whether current statistical metrics for intersectional fairness truly capture the non-additive discrimination emphasized in legal and social theory.
+Using controlled synthetic data, we isolate single-axis, additive, and interaction-based biases.
+We find that existing metrics respond more to additive disparities than to uniquely intersectional effects, revealing a misalignment with the theoretical foundations of intersectionality.
+We call for fairness metrics that explicitly account for structural, non-additive harms.

-## Contents
+## 🗂️ Repository Structure

 - `src/` — Source code for experiments and analyses
 - `notebooks/` — Interactive Jupyter notebooks for reproducing results
-- `results/` — Outputs and figures from our experiments
+- `generated_data/` — Generated data from our experiments
+- `images/` -  Figures from our experiments

 ## Getting Started